Faith, Hope & Trick

 "Faith, Hope & Trick" is the third episode of season three of the television show Buffy the Vampire Slayer.
 This episode introduces the character Faith, another vampire slayer, who will become a key player in Sunnydale.
 While the rest of the gang gets to know Faith, Giles suspects that Faith and Buffy aren't being entirely honest about recent events in their lives.
 Some new vampires arrive in Sunnydale with their own agendas and a familiar face returns.
-It was written by David Greenwalt, directed by James A. Contner, and first broadcast on October 13, 1998.
+It was written by David Greenwalt, directed by James A. Contner, and first broadcast on The WB on October 13, 1998.

 Plot

-Kakistos and his colleague, Mr. Trick arrive in town, discussing how they will kill the slayer.
+Kakistos and his colleague Mr. Trick arrive in town, discussing how they will kill the slayer.
 Having been overruled by the school board, Principal Snyder reluctantly allows Buffy to return to the school on the condition that she make up for the classes she missed.
 Buffy and Willow go to the library, where Giles questions Buffy about what happened the night she killed Angel and defeated Acathla, ostensibly to help him with a binding spell to prevent the demon from being resurrected.

 That night at the Bronze, fellow student Scott Hope attempts to talk to Buffy, but she becomes distracted by a suspected vampire leading a girl outside.
 Buffy and the rest of the group watch as the girl kills the vampire.
 The girl introduces herself as Faith, a new vampire slayer.
-Cordelia realizes that the death of Kendra the Vampire Slayer must have summoned Faith.
+Cordelia realizes that the death of Kendra, a previous slayer, must have activated Faith.
 The group and Buffy's mother Joyce take a liking to Faith, but Buffy remains skeptical.
 Kakistos and Trick plot revenge on Faith for mutilating Kakistos' face.

 That night, while the slayers are patrolling together, they are attacked by vampires.
 While Buffy struggles with several vampires, Faith focuses only on one, beating the vampire repeatedly instead of helping Buffy.
 Giles tells Buffy the vampires were working for Kakistos, an ancient vampire with cloven hands and feet.
 After leaving the library, Buffy runs into Scott, who tries to ask her out on a date.
 Buffy accepts, but she runs away very disturbed when Scott hands her a Claddagh ring like the one Angel gave her.
 Giles tells Buffy that Faith's watcher is dead, not at a retreat center as Faith had said.